RobertAhlin/emx/README.md

 The live link to Heroku can be found here - <a href="https://emx-event-c84aa8e070ad.herokuapp.com/" target="_blank">https://emx-event-c84aa8e070ad.herokuapp.com/</a>

 The idea for this project is to get create an event handler for motocross and enduro events.
 Riders can register to sign up for events.
-Competitions, training or other events.
+Competitions, training or other available events.

 # <a id="agile"></a>Thinking Agile

   I'm already familaar with the agile understanding.
-Just 6 month ago, I got an exam from two years part time studies from an Aglie Project Managment course where most of the agile concept was covered, all from scrum, SAFe, project owner to the legal aspects and also change management.
-To use the project board in Github was a new experience, as I'm use to mostly using Miro and Trello.
+Just 6 month ago, I got an exam from two years part time studies in an Aglie Project Managment course where most of the agile concept was covered, all from Scrum, SAFe, project owner to the legal aspects and also change management.
+To use the project board in Github was a new experience, as I'm use to using Miro and Trello.
 But fun to learn something new.
 Using the User Stories on the board is a nice way to keep track of what to do and see the progress.
 Using the board on my own is a bit strange, as for example, the iterations and iteration planning will not be applicable in the same way.
-But to show my knowledge I first created a backlog to where I can apply the MoSCoW principle and sort out things to do and not to do etc. Also a column for things to be tested as a way of using Defenition of Done (DoD).<br>
+But to show my knowledge I first created a backlog column where I can apply the MoSCoW principle and sort out things to do and not to do etc. Also a column for things to be tested as a way of using Defenition of Done (DoD).<br>
   <img src="readmefiles/agile-board_01.jpg" width="75%" alt="Image showing a Project Board">
+  Later I added a column for User Stories I choosed not to do.

 # <a id="user-experience"></a>User Experience

-The idea is to make it simple and be able to easlily overview different events<br>
+The idea is to make it simple and be able to easily overview different events.<br>
-By registering as a user, the rider can store some data to the database so when signing up to events, some data can be prepopulated from the user data.
+By registering as a user, you are able to sign up for events.

 ## <a id="user-stories"></a>User stories